 A small body of determined spirits fired by an unquenchable faith in their mission can alter the course of history. ~ Mohandas Gandhi

-Wisconsin’s performance on the reading portion of the National Assessment of Educational Progress (NAEP) is simply unacceptable and unnecessary.
-Click here for an analysis of the results.
+Wisconsin’s performance on the reading portion of the National Assessment of Educational Progress (NAEP) continues to be simply unacceptable and unnecessary.

 - Below Basic - Basic - Proficient - Advanced -

 •Our scores have been statistically unchanged since 1992, while other states have steadily improved.

 • Wisconsin's national ranking has dropped from 3rd to 25th.
 Current teaching methodologies stifle the growth of our most talented children, and seriously hinder academic and life success for minority children and those with disadvantaged backgrounds or learning disabilities.

 NEW: Commentary on the disconnect between reality and the Wisconsin school report cards: Humphries: Is the Wobegon or Wisconsin? and Hallelujah - MPS Is Succeeding Despite the Data and All the Failing Schools?

 NEW: Big thumbs up for NPR's series on dyslexia!
 Parents, kids, educators and policymakers: TUNE IN!